Major and Minor Requirements

 Bachelor of Liberal Studies (BLS) Major Program Requirements

 A BLS student may select from many liberal arts majors offered by the University or may choose the Leadership and management major, which is available only to BLS students.
 A BLS student may also create an approved, coherent interdisciplinary BLS Special Major from the offerings of at least two departments.
-Additional details about the BLS Special Major are available here.
+Additional details about the BLS Special Major are available on the Special Majors for BLS students page.
 At least fifteen credits in the major must be earned at the University of Mary Washington.
 Students must also earn a grade-point average (GPA) of at least a 2.0 in the major/concentration area.
 Beginning in fall 2020, one Writing Intensive (WI) and one Speaking Intensive (SI) course must be taken in the major.

 BLS students who intend to “double major” should read the section titled “Second Degree or Post-Baccalaureate Major.”